huaize2020/awesome-nodejs/README.md

 - [Kefir.js](https://github.com/kefirjs/kefir) - Reactive library with focus on high performance and low memory usage.
 - [Mout](https://github.com/mout/mout) - Utility library with the biggest difference between other existing solutions is that you can choose to load only the modules/functions that you need, no extra overhead.

+### Inversion of control / Dependency Injection (Ioc/DI)

+- [InversifyJS](https://github.com/inversify/InversifyJS) - A powerful and lightweight inversion of control container for JavaScript & Node.js apps powered by TypeScript.
+- [injection-js](https://github.com/mgechev/injection-js) - Dependency injection library for JavaScript and TypeScript in 5.1K.
+It is an extraction of the Angular's ReflectiveInjector which means that it's well designed, feature complete, fast, reliable and well tested.
+- [power-di](https://github.com/zhang740/power-di) - A lightweight Dependency Injection library.

 ### Shell

 - [shelljs](https://github.com/shelljs/shelljs) - Cross-platform Unix shell commands.